binodbhusal/final_capstone_backend/README.md

 # 🔭 Future Features:

-- Add online payment  system for purchases.
+- Add Authorization and online payment  system for purchases.

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/binodbhusal/motorhub_backend/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>